 Is entitled to sign jointly with one other officer on behalf of TDWG; maintains the membership list, reports finances annually to the membership; collects membership dues; administers the assets of TDWG in conformance with instructions from the Executive committee.

+Annual Meeting Convenor

+Is responsible for recruiting membership of, and chairing the Annual Meeting Committee.
+Appointment is for 1 year.
+The Convenor should be appointed from an organisation within the city of the up-coming annual meeting.

+Technical Advisory Group Liaison

+Responsible for liaison between the Executive and the Technical Advisory Committee.
+Is a member of, but cannot chair the Technical Advisory Committee.

 Regional Secretaries (up to six, based in regions of the world other than the Secretary)

 Shall have responsibility, assigned by the Executive Committee, to assist in the coordination of the development of standards; serves as regional contact for the members; represents the interests of TDWG in appropriate meetings and other activities.

-Newsletter Editor (or editors, having one vote collectively on the Executive Committee)
+Editor (or editors, having one vote collectively on the Executive Committee)

-shall have responsibility for editing, printing, and distributing the newsletter.
+Shall have responsibility for ensuring that general information about TDWG the TDWG Web site is up to date and that a balance is maintained between this information and pushing relevant information to members.

 Should vacancies of office occur during the term of office, the Executive committee is empowered to fill these from the membership until the next annual meeting, at which time the position will be filled by general election.

 Article 7.
+Technical Advisory Group

+The Technical Advisory Group will be comprised of the Convenors of interest groups, the Executive TAG Liaison and other members as appointed by the Executive.
+The role of the TAG will be to provide recommendations to the Executive on-

+The establishment of interest groups (evaluated by their charter)

+Technical architecture oversight of standards development

+An annual review of interest groups and

+The quality of standards/documents

+The Convenor will be elected by TAG members and this position cannot be held by the Executive liaison member.

+Article 8.
 Assets

 The revenue of TDWG shall consist of membership dues, of income from and sales of publications and lease of rights, of grants, donations and legacies, of income from investments and of all other kinds of income that are compatible with the aims of TDWG.
 The assets of TDWG shall be used exclusively for the statutory aims and purposes, and in no case to the immediate profit of its members.